- Baseline Assessments

 - Ability to win more business - particularly where procurement specifications require certification as a condition to supply in a highly regulated sector

 ISO 13485 contains requirements that are essential for any organization operating at any tier in the medical device and pharmaceutical supply chain.
 It is especially relevant to manufacturers that wish to demonstrate applicable regulatory requirements, and by organizations whose services support medical device manufacturers.

 How to gain registration?

 The process of registration follows three simple steps:

 - Application for registration is made by completing the application questionnaire

-- Assessment is undertaken by NQA - the organisation must be able to demonstrate that its ISMS has been fully operative for a minimum of three months and has been subject of a full cycle of internal audits
+- Assessment to ISO 13485 is undertaken by NQA - the organisation must be able to demonstrate that its quality management system has been fully operative for a minimum of three months and has been subject of a full cycle of internal audits

 - Registration is granted by NQA and maintained by the organisation.
 Maintenance is confirmed through a programme of annual surveillance visits and a three yearly re-certification audit.